scaarix/flow-keyboard/README.md

 # Features (So far)
 - Hotswappable with mx-style switches
 - Flippable PCB
+- Stabilizers
+- Thumb Cluster with 3 keys (on each hand)
 # Updates
 - Had to restart for diode placement
 - Adding RGB and Wireless